 United, the thistle and the rose wax seal necklace pendant - both sides of the tweed, the Scottish thistle and the English rose.
-The Scottish thistle and the English rose are united by a riband, or ribbon, below a banner with the sentiment WHA DAUR MEDDLE WI US, a Scottish - Gaelic motto meaning WHO DARE MEDDLE WITH US ... historic wax seal jewelry.
+The Scottish thistle and the English rose are united by a riband, or ribbon, below a banner with the sentiment WHA DAUR MEDDLE WI US, a Scottish - Gaelic motto meaning WHO DARE MEDDLE WITH US or NO ONE CAN HARM ME WITHOUT PUNISHMENT ... historic Scottish wax seal jewelry.

 - symbolism -